odunet/AlgorithVisualization/ReadMe.md

 ## Summary

-This is an Algorithm visualizer build with JavaScript (P5js Library).
+This is an Algorithm visualizer built with JavaScript (P5js Library).

 ## Alogrithms Implemented